q-viper/q-viper.github.io/_posts/2022-03-13-airflow-in-wsl-but-using-mysql-from-windows-as-default-from.md

 For me, I did first one.

-### Find IPv4 Adress of WSL
+### Find IPv4 Address of WSL
 * Go to Settings -> Network and Internet -> Status -> View Hardware and connection properties. **Look for the name vEthernet (WSL)**.
 It will usually be on the bottom.
 * My looks like below.
-But I've shaded the adresses.
+But I've shaded the addresses.

 ![]({{site.url}}/assets/wsl_mysql/ipv4_address.png)